matlab-deep-learning/pretrained-spatial-CNN/README.md

-# Spatial-CNN for Lane Detection
+# Lane Detection Using Pre-trained Spatial-CNN

 This repository implements a pretrained Spatial-CNN (SCNN)[1] lane detection model in MATLAB&reg;.